 Once the form is complete, we will review, confirm the details and provide your company with a digital logo that can be used on qualifying products and on your marketing materials (including social media, websites, brochures and more).
-The first 750 manufacturers to register their products made in Ontario will receive 3,000 complimentary 1” labels (1,000 1” labels/roll).
-Coming soon labels will be available to order here online
+The first 750 manufacturers that registered for the program received complimentary labels.
+If you’re interested in ordering Ontario Made labels, email OntarioMade@cme-mec.ca.

 - Use the Ontario Made logo on your qualifying products and as part of your product promotion with consumers

 - Tell your customers to look for the logo where you sell your products

 *Note: Qualifying manufactured goods are those that have undergone their last substantial transformation in the province of Ontario.
 This does not necessarily mean these goods qualify for under “Made in Canada” labeling requirements as determined by the Competition Bureau of Canada.